Back to Blog

 Dedaub (Gigahorse Core)

-Dedaub's foundation is the Gigahorse toolchain (ICSE '19).
-Gigahorse lifts EVM bytecode into a structured three-address intermediate representation (IR) using declarative rules written in Datalog.
-This allows high precision in reconstructing control flow and data dependencies.
+Dedaub sits on top of the Gigahorse toolchain (ICSE '19).
+Gigahorse lifts bytecode into a structured three-address IR with declarative Datalog rules, which gives it scary-good control flow and data tracking.

 Key features: